-- Failure to clean and maintain the equipment as recommended by the equipment manufacturer; - Failure to store the equipment in a secure and covered area when not in use; and - Loss, destruction or damage to the equipment caused by the malicious, intentional or negligent acts of the recipient, the recipient's caregiver, or the provider.
+- Failure to clean and maintain the equipment as recommended by the equipment manufacturer; and - Failure to store the equipment in a secure and covered area when not in use.

 If equipment is stolen or destroyed in a fire, the provider must obtain, in a timely manner, a completed police or insurance report that describes the specific medical equipment that was stolen or destroyed.
 The police or insurance report must be submitted with the new PA request.